Clussys/demo/vms/pcie/README.md

 # 2. Get qcow2 Image

-For CXL showcase, we use a fedora image based on linux-6.x.x, download its qcow2 img using :
+For PCIe showcase, we use a ubuntu server image based on linux-5.15.x, download its qcow2 img using :

 ```
 wget XXXX